moyucoding/pythonsrspub/README.md

-# Python WebRTC Publisher
+# Python SRS Publisher
-This is a Python program that streams a webcam to SRS via WebRTC.
+This is a Python program that streams a webcam to SRS.
+Achieved ~300ms latency via webRTC and ~100ms via rtmp.

 ![image](https://github.com/moyucoding/pythonsrspub/blob/main/images/sample.png)